• Facebook

 • Bubbles (champagne, prosecco, cava) make an excellent and festive pairing.

-If you loved these kartoffel latkes, I would appreciate it so much if you would give this recipe a ⭐️star review⭐️!
+If you loved these fluffy potato latkes, I would appreciate it so much if you would give this recipe a ⭐️star review⭐️!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 POTATO LATKES ON GREY PLATE TOPPED WITH DOLLOPS OF SOUR CREAM AND SERVED WITH BOWL OF PINK BEET HORSERADISH SAUCE.

-This traditional Potato Latkes recipe is crispy on the outside and fluffy on the inside.
+This is the best Potato Latke recipe.
+Crispy on the outside and fluffy on the inside.
 Their irresistible golden crusts are seasoned with just a sprinkling of salt and ready to be served with a side of sour cream and applesauce.
 They’re perfect for Hanukkah, but you’ll want to enjoy them year round.

 5 from 1 vote